fommil/fpmortals/manuscript/under-review.md

 ### update

-We need a (pure) convenience function to calculate the time difference between two `ZonedDateTime` instances as a `FiniteDuration`.
+We will need a convenience function to calculate the time difference between two `ZonedDateTime` instances

 {lang="text"}
 ~~~~~~~~